 On my recent road trip from Croatia to the Netherlands, I visited a beautiful town of Kaprun and spent a day in Austrian Alps.
 What meant to be only a sleepover stop, became one of the biggest surprises of my journey.
 I was there for only one afternoon, but will definitely come back once again to explore the surroundings as well.

-But, the true gem for the history lovers is the medieval Kaprun Castle.
+But, the real gem for the history lovers is the medieval Kaprun Castle.
 It was built by the Counts of Falkenstein back in the 12th century.
 Castle sightseeing tours are organized regularly, as well as many other events like the Medieval festival or the traditional Austrian evenings.

 I left Kaprun with the feeling that there is so much more to explore there.
-It would be perfect location to come for a few days and explore the surroundings with the bicycle, go for a hiking or just enjoy in its relaxing spa.
+It would be a perfect location to come for a few days and explore the surroundings with the bicycle, go for a hiking or just enjoy in its relaxing spa.

-Well Kaprun, see you soon!
+Well, Kaprun, see you soon!